 Like any other project, you have to make trade-offs between the scope, the cost and the time.
 The bigger the scope of the segmentation research, the longer it takes and the more it costs.

-We worked on one project that covered 10 countries and took 18 months, for example.
+We once worked on a large-scope project which covered 10 countries and took 18 months, for example.
 The results were used to shape marketing in those markets for the next 5 years.

 If your category moves faster than that, you may need to trade off quality for speed.
 Decide how much accuracy you’re willing to give up to get quicker results.
 If your research takes too long, the market may have already changed by the time you get the results anyway.

-If your budget is low, you’ll need to discuss what’s achievable for that amount of spend.
+If your budget is small, you need to discuss what’s achievable for that amount of spend.
 Smaller budgets means smaller scope.